 Jerry currently mobilizes and represents working communities in the 18th District to improve housing conditions and create more homeownership opportunities in the region.
-He led the establishment of the region’s first community land trust in a predominantly African American neighborhood.
+He led the establishment of one of the region’s first community land trusts in a predominantly African American neighborhood.
 For years, Jerry has been using his knowledge of the law to help craft innovative solutions to the housing crisis.

 Even when Jerry practiced law at the prestigious law firm Reed Smith LLP, he founded and coordinated the firm’s Housing Rights Project, advocating on behalf of indigent tenants in Allegheny County in collaboration with Neighborhood Legal Services Association.